Analysis | Rush Limbaugh created the politics that Trump used to win the White House

 Of course Limbaugh liked Trump’s speech about immigrants from Mexico.
 A few months prior, Limbaugh had suggested that immigrant children from Central America were spreading disease in the United States.
 Hyperbole was his lodestar, something he long defended by portraying himself as the necessary counterpoint to a mainstream media that he saw as overly liberal.
 (Early in his career, he responded to calls for giving the left equal time on the air with a simple rebuttal: “I am equal time!”)

 Trump embraced the rhetoric and stylings of conservative media that Limbaugh had helped to shape.
 In doing so, Trump stood out from the more staid Republican field just as Limbaugh stood out from his competitors 25 years prior.
-There had been six presidential elections between Limbaugh being syndicated and Trump winning the nomination; only Trump embraced the culture-war-uber-alles approach that Limbaugh had modeled.
+There had been seven presidential elections between Limbaugh being syndicated and Trump winning the nomination; only Trump embraced the culture-war-uber-alles approach that Limbaugh had modeled.
 In the middle of his final State of the Union address, Trump awarded Limbaugh the Presidential Medal of Freedom.

 On Fox News, Trump praised Limbaugh for having been there “right from the beginning.”
 Trump meant the beginning of his presidential run.
 But that’s selling Limbaugh’s influence short.
 It wasn’t Limbaugh’s embrace in 2015 that made Trump president; it was his tactical rejection of the left that informed how Trump would run in the first place.